 When roaming my cookbook shelves & my notes (mainly articles with recipes ripped out of magazines & lots of handwritten memos) to prepare myself for launching a food blog, however, I realized that I’d need to do some serious (re)testing & some also serious documentation…

-So – now I hit the road along my notes & inspirations, verifying everything again & again, documenting my experiences & failures to make home cooking a little easier & less soul-destroying for any workaholic!
+So – now I hit the road along my notes & inspirations, verifying everything again & again, documenting my experiences & failures to make home cooking a little easier & less soul-destroying for any of us!

 …and always true: